Eccentric or Brilliant?

 My husband said, “If you try your hand at many things, you become a master of none.”

 I get what he said.
 It’s logical.
 But it’s also boring to an artist type personality such as mine.
-Doing only one thing isn’t what works for many entrepreneurs.
+Doing only one thing isn’t what works for me, and for many other entrepreneurs.

 My husband has always had a desk job with a steady income, so he doesn’t get it.
-And, thank goodness he does have a desk job.
+And, thank goodness he does have a desk job!
 He’s carried me more times than not.
-(Love you, babe!)

-But the point is, he doesn’t get it.
+But the point is, many people won’t get it.

-But that’s okay.
-If you are going to do what you love, or what gives you a flexible schedule, you have to be willing to take chances and get beyond the judgment or poor advice others may give.
+If you are going to do what you love, or what gives you a flexible schedule, you have to be willing to take chances and get beyond the judgment or advice others may give.

 Many of you will not want to be judged.
 Many of you care what other people think.
 And, if you do, you may not make it as an entrepreneur.

 As I said, it is a risk.
 You need to be aware of all of the risks before you quit your day job.

 All of the aforementioned people are perfect examples of not giving up your dreams, and making them work for a great income, and a lifestyle of freedom.